Planning for your retirement

 Tax relief on pension contributions

-The government is keen to encourage individuals to save for their retirement and tax relief for contributions to pension schemes is given at the individual’s marginal rate of Income Tax subject to the annual and lifetime allowances.
-The income and gains which arise as part of a pension scheme are generally exempt from Income Tax and CGT.
+The government is keen to encourage individuals to save for their retirement, and tax relief for contributions to pension schemes is given at the individual’s marginal rate of Income Tax, subject to annual and lifetime allowances.
+The income and gains that arise as part of a pension scheme are generally exempt from Income Tax and CGT.

 Annual allowance